Everything but the Girl: Formation and early years

 They formed a side-project as a duo and adopted the name Everything but the Girl from a slogan used by the Hull shop, Turner's Furniture at 34–38 Beverley Road, between Norfolk Street and College Street.

 Everything but the Girl's debut EP, with a "samba interpretation" of Cole Porter's "Night and Day", was released in June 1982.
 After steady sales and exposure on the Cherry Red Records 99-pence promotional Christmas 1982 compilation album entitled Pillows & Prayers, the single was reissued in August 1983.

-Later, the pair, separately, each, had solo album releases through Cherry Red.
+Later, the pair each had solo album releases through Cherry Red.
 Thorn's 1982 LP was A Distant Shore, an eight-track mini-album.
 Watt's 1983 debut LP, North Marine Drive, was the follow-up to his 1982 5-track EP Summer Into Winter, featuring Robert Wyatt.

 On 5 January 1983, Tracey Thorn and Ben Watt, as Everything But the Girl, made their live debut at the Institute of Contemporary Arts in London, and performed with Paul Weller.

-Thorn and Watt, as Everything but the Girl signed to Blanco y Negro Records.
+Thorn and Watt, as Everything but the Girl, signed to Blanco y Negro Records.